PLint-sites/induction-cooker-demo-vue-cli/README.md

 This repository contains the demo code for the induction cooker we'll be building together throughout a series of blogposts.

-## 2020-07-22
+## 2020-07-29
-I am currently working on the first post and it will be published shortly on our blog.
-In this post I'll explain the setup with svg elements
+The first is published on our [blog](https://www.blog.plint-sites.nl/an-interactive-induction-cooker-in-vue-1/).
+In this post I explain the setup with svg elements.

 ![After post #1](https://www.blog.plint-sites.nl/wordpress/wp-content/uploads/2020/07/Position-heating-points.png)